apocalyptech/bl3-cli-saveedit/README-profile.md

     bl3-profile-edit profile.sav newprofile.sav --golden-keys 150

-## Clear Guardian Rank
+## Guardian Rank

+There are a number of functions available for managing Guardian Rank in profiles.
+Remember in all cases that if Guardian Rank in a profile is zeroed out, it will "inherit" the Guardian Rank from the first savegame that's loaded.
+Likewise, a zeroed-out GR in a savegame will inherit the current GR from the profile.
+When editing the profile Guardian Rank, it might be prudent to zero out all your savegames using the save editor's `--zero-guardian-rank` afterwards, to make sure that everything stays in sync.

+### Zeroing Guardian Rank

 Guardian rank can be completely cleared from a profile using the `--zero-guardian-rank` argument.
-This might be useful if your profile's Guardian Rank got "infected" with Guardian Rank from someone else's save, from back before Gearbox fixed that particular bug.
-There's probably not much call for it nowadays, but here it is, just in case.
+This might be useful if your profile's Guardian Rank got "infected" with Guardian Rank from someone else's save, from back before Gearbox fixed that particular bug, and you wanted to clear it out.
+Remember that the profile will probably "inherit" the GR from the first-loaded savegame, so make sure that the save has what you want first.
+The `--min-guardian-rank` option below might be better, if you're looking to start from scratch.

+Anyway, there's probably not much call for it nowadays, but here it is, just in case.

     bl3-profile-edit profile.sav newprofile.sav --zero-guardian-rank

-I believe that the profile might "inherit" the Guardian Rank from the first savegame loaded, if the Guardian Rank is populated inside the savegame and the profile's GR is zero.
-I haven't tested that, though.
+### Minimizing Guardian Rank

+This is a "safer" version of `--zero-guardian-rank` which starts you off with 18 Guardian Rank, with one point in each of the Guardian Rank Rewards.
+This will prevent the profile from picking up the GR status from the first savegame that it loads.
+So if you're looking to reset your GR and start over from scratch, this is probably the better of the two options.
+The argument is called `--min-guardian-rank`:

+    bl3-profile-edit profile.sav newprofile.sav --min-guardian-rank

+### Guardian Rank Rewards

+To set the specified investment in Guardian Rank Rewards, across all eighteen rewards, use the `--guardian-rank-rewards` argument.
+The value you use should be the number of times you want each reward to be "redeemed."
+For example, to put everything at about 14%:

+    bl3-profile-edit profile.sav newprofile.sav --guardian-rank-rewards 40

+Specifying `1` for the value is nearly identical to using `--min-guardian-rank`, except that this argument doesn't clear out the Guardian XP reported by the game, or the available token count.
+This argument will also update your main Guardian Rank number to be an appropriate value, given the number of rewards and available tokens.

-## Guardian Rank Tokens
+### Guardian Rank Tokens

 The number of available Guardian Rank tokens can be set using the `--guardian-rank-tokens` argument:

     bl3-profile-edit profile.sav newprofile.sav --guardian-rank-tokens 10

-Note that in order to make sure that changes to Guardian Rank attributes are fully applied, you should zero out the Guardian Rank on your savefiles after making this kind of change to the profile's GR.
-(This can be done with the save editor's `--zero-guardian-rank` argument.)
+This argument will also update your main Guardian Rank number to be an appropriate value, given the number of rewards and available tokens.

 ## Bank Item Levels